anze3db/adventofcode/README.md

 This will:

-* Run your `part1` function with inputs provided in `part1_asserts` iterable and compare them with provided values (if function return doesn't match the expect answer the command will stop).
+* Run your `part1` function with the inputs provided in the `part1_asserts` iterable and compare them with the expected values.
+If the function's return value doesn't match the expected answer, the command will stop. *Hint*: Each puzzle usually contains example input and an expected answer—these make for great asserts!
-* If all the `part1_asserts` passed the `part1` will be called with your puzzle input fetched from adventofcode.com using your session cookie.
-Each puzzle usually contain example input and expected answer.
-These make for great asserts!
+* If all the `part1_asserts` pass, `part1` will be called with your puzzle input fetched from adventofcode.com using your session cookie.
-* If `part1` returns a non-None value for your puzzle input, that value will be submitted to adventofcode.com as your part 1 answer again using your session cookie.
-All your answer submissions are cached and each unique answer will only be submitted once.
+* If `part1` returns a non-None value for your puzzle input, that value will be submitted to adventofcode.com as your part 1 answer using your session cookie.
+All answer submissions are cached, so each unique answer will only be submitted once.
 * If your answer was correct the same process repeats for `part2`.

 ### Set your session cookie